It’s the outback NSW mining town that may just be Bloke Heaven, but there’s much more to it than big machinery and holes in the ground.

 John Dynon Art Gallery: Look for the Vegemite-painted VWs at the top of the hill, in what John calls “Silverton Heights”.
-The cars were painted by outback artist Peter Browne; John is the artist in residence in the gallery, which is a very cool cottage. johndynon.com.au
+The cars were painted by outback artist Peter Browne; John is the artist in residence in the gallery, which is a very cool cottage.

 Mundi Mundi Lookout: On a clear day you can see the curvature of the earth as you look across the Mundi Mundi Plains.
 I was there on a rare rainy day, but I did see emus.
 FYI: The truck-crash scene in Mad Max 2 was shot near here (see, Adrian’s enthusiasm is contagious!).

 At the junction of the Murray and Darling Rivers, about 100km (1½ hours’ drive) south-east of Broken Hill on the Menindee-Broken Hill Rd, you’ll find this flourishing lake system primed for fishing and birdwatching, along with the historic town.
-Go to Menindee Visitors Information Centre at 49 Yartla St to find out what to see. menindeelakes.com
+Go to Menindee Visitors Information Centre at 49 Yartla St to find out what to see.

-Where to eat & drink
+Where to eat and drink

 Still an old-school country town at heart, Broken Hill isn’t known for its gourmet food culture.
 You’ll find loads of nice cafés, pizzerias and a Chinese restaurant, as well as many local-style pubs, along the main streets.
 The place locals go for special occasions and date nights is the only fine-dining experience in town, Broken Earth Restaurant.
 Its menu features modern Australian cuisine with bushtucker flavours, accompanied by those magnificent town views from the summit of the mullock heap.
 Book dinner in time to catch sunset, and visit the Miners’ Memorial beforehand.
 Federation Way (cross the railway line off Iodide St and turn right).

-Where to stay
+Where to stay:

 Broken Hill Tourist Park: A pet-friendly caravan park on the northern side of town with camping, powered and ensuite sites plus a range of air-conditioned cabins, from standard to deluxe.
 Unpowered sites cost from $28 per night; powered sites from $33; cabins from $85.
-42 Rakow St (Barrier Hwy). brokenhilltouristpark.com.au
+42 Rakow St (Barrier Hwy).

 Jadan Cottages: Two small, self-contained, semidetached period cottages to the north-west of town, within a block of a large supermarket.
 Comfortably decked out and clean, with laundries, courtyards with barbecues, and full kitchens stocked with breakfast supplies and snacks.
 One-bedroom cottage, $100 per night for two.
 Two-bedroom cottage, $120 for four (can sleep an extra person at $10 a night on a fold-out sofabed).
 103 Bismuth St; to book, phone 0411 958 765.